vipulnaik/working-drafts/givewell/website-redesign-costs.md

-Information we have on GiveWell/Open Phil website redesign/design: $100K+ each.
+Information we have on GiveWell/Open Phil website redesign/design: $100K+ each, excluding ongoing $3K/month maintenance costs.
+Took 21 months and 12 months respectively (rough estimates).

 * December 29, 2014: [Request for input](http://blog.givewell.org/2014/12/29/request-for-input/) by Elie Hassenfeld; earliest public discussion framing redesign as imminent.
-* January 2015: [GiveWell — Open Philanthropy Project Website Construction](http://www.goodventures.org/our-portfolio/grants/givewell-open-philanthropy-project-website-construction)specifies a grant by Good Ventures to GiveWell of $56,250 for half the website design costs.
+* January 2015: [GiveWell — Open Philanthropy Project Website Construction](http://www.goodventures.org/our-portfolio/grants/givewell-open-philanthropy-project-website-construction) specifies a grant by Good Ventures to GiveWell of $56,250 for half the website design costs for the Open Philanthropy Project website.
 * January 2015: Expenses of $75,000 reported on website, compared to usual $3,000 (see December 2015 budget).
 * February 6, 2015: Email from Holden Karnofsky asking for feedback on a website redesign.
 Email reproduced below; feedback form linked from the email [here](https://docs.google.com/forms/d/1PQi4fYX-KDolhYyrlDIe6JuSgGByMEcB4uHP73v2sGQ/viewform).
 * February 2015: Expenses of $77,000 reported on website, compared to usual $3,000 (see December 2015 budget).